2023 Best Value Journalism Bachelor's Degree Schools in the Rocky Mountains Region

 Top 10 Best Journalism Bachelor's Degree Schools

 Our 2023 rankings named Brigham Young University - Provo the best value school in the Rocky Mountains Region for journalism students working on their bachelor’s degree.
-Located in the medium-sized city of Provo, BYU is a private not-for-profit college with a very large student population.
+Located in the city of Provo, BYU is a private not-for-profit school with a fairly large student population.

 The average tuition and fees for an out-of-state undergraduate student at BYU are $6,120 a year.
 After completing their Bachelor's Degree, journalism graduates from BYU carry an average student debtload of $14,798.

-Full Journalism at Brigham Young University - Provo Report
+Read full report on Journalism at Brigham Young University - Provo

 USU undergraduate students pay an average of $23,435 in tuition and fees each year.